Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 Did you know as well as getting mountfitchet castle and the toy museum included in the admission price we also have a small dinosaur park with various interactive displays for all ages to enjoy

-We are so egg-cited as we have new chicks at the Castle.
-Come along for an egg-tremely great day out, see the chicks and feed the other animals around the Castle grounds as they are all feeling a bit peckish.
+We are so egg-cited every spring we have new chicks hatch at the Castle.
+Come along for an egg-tremely great day out in spring, see the chicks and feed the other animals around the Castle grounds as they are all feeling a bit peckish.

 The House on the Hill Museum

-The House on the Hill Toy Museum is now open at Mountfitchet Castle.
+The House on the Hill Toy Museum will be open at Mountfitchet Castle from 12th March 2022.

 The museum contains over 80,000 items, the largest toy collection in the world with toys from the Victorian era right up to the 1990’s.